-It is your responsibility to ensure that, at all stages in the handling of the PCC's funds from collections to payments, there are mechanisms in place that can help decrease the risk of fraud and increase the transparency of the PCC's management of the sums for which it is the trustee.
-These measures will also assist in defining the "audit trail", so that whoever completes the audit or inspection of the annual accounts will find their task made much easier.
-So:
+It is sadly true that some of us are tempted, even if, mercifully, few actually succumb.
+However, it is only responsible to ensure that at all stages in the handling of the PCC's funds, from collections to payments, there are mechanisms in place that can help decrease the risk of fraud and increase the transparency of the PCC's management of the sums for which it is the trustee.
+These measures will also assist in defining the

-- two people should check cash receipts and sign clear records of this. - bank credits should link with these records. - all payments should be made by cheque or BACS, with a separate petty cash system as outlined on page 4. - cheques received should be payable to the PCC or the church, not to individuals.
-Banks should no longer accept cheques in the wrong name. - there should be at least two signatories for cheques paid out, and cheques should never be signed in advance of being made out. - the PCC members should be involved in the monitoring of what is, after all, their money for example let the Churchwardens have sight of the bank statements from time to time. - only those PCCs with an annual gross income over £1 million need to use a professional auditor.
-For parishes with a gross income over £250,000 but less than
+"audit trail", so that whoever completes the audit or inspection of the annual accounts will find their task made much easier.
+So:-

-£1 million an independent examiner needs to be appointed who is appropriately qualified (See CC32 on the Charity Commission website - www.charitycommission.gov.uk) For those with income of less than £250,000 the examiner should be financially competent and experienced.
+- Two people should check cash receipts and sign clear records of this. - Bank credits should link with these records. - All payments should be made by cheque or BACS, with a separate petty cash system. - Cheques received should be payable to the PCC, not to individuals.
+Banks are no longer likely to accept cheques in the wrong name. - There should be at least two signatories for cheques paid out, and cheques should never be signed in advance of being required. - The PCC members should be involved in the monitoring of what is, after all, the money they are responsible for as trustees - for example letting the Churchwardens have sight of the bank statements from time to time. - Only those PCCs with an annual figure for income of over £500,000 need to use a professional auditor.
+For parishes with an income of over £250,000 but less than £500,000 an independent examiner needs to be appointed who is professionally qualified.
+For those with income of less than £250,000 the examiner should be financially competent and experienced. - The independent examiner must not be a member of the PCC and ideally should be external to the parish.